Bernard Sande

 Bernard Sande is a Malawian civil servant and diplomat.
-He is the Malawian Ambassador to the United Kingdom.
+He was the Malawian Ambassador to the United Kingdom.
 Prior to this appointment, he was the Malawian Ambassador to the United States.
 He has also worked as a diplomat in Germany in the past, and he served for a time as Principal Secretary for Education, Foreign Service and Private Sector Development.

-Career
+When he was Malawi's ambassador to the U.K., his deputy was John Tembo Jr.

-He is Malawi's Ambassador to the U.K. and is deputized by John Tembo Jr.
+Sande concluded his contract as Secretary for Foreign Affairs in August 2024.
+On the following day he became chief adviser for the Ministry of Foreign Affairs.